jGohan-cpu/C-My_Own_Shell/README.md

     - `gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh`

 ### Testing

+   -You can test our custom version of the shel in the interactive and non-interactive mode.

 #### Interactive
   - The shell should work like this in interactive mode: